 Here we are.
 At Soehana Hall.
 Sitting comfortably in a strategic chair so that we can get a clear look at the stage.
-As soon as the lights came off, the combination of air con + my full stomach + piano music made my eyes heavy.
+As soon as the lights came off, the combination of air-con + my full stomach + piano music made my eyes heavy.
 “This is acceptable”, said I. “Music is supposed to be heard, not seen”, said I again.
-So there it begin.
-My eyelids were fighting with the gravity.
+So there it begins.
+My eyelids were fighting with gravity.
 I drowned deep into the beauty of the music.

 I fell asleep.

-The first session, I fell asleep few times.
-As much as I tried to opened my eyes, I failed like i fail in my math, physics, and chemistry lessons back in school.
+In the first session, I fell asleep a few times.
+As much as I tried to open my eyes, I failed like I fail in my math, physics, and chemistry lessons back in school.
 I tried sooo hard to be awake because I didn’t wanna get caught in a camera who then reported to Jean-Louis that, “This girl dare to sleep during your epic melody” :’)

-Then I tried to analyse, Debussy doesn’t feel like other classical music composer that I know.
+Then I tried to analyse it, Debussy doesn’t feel like other classical music composers that I know.
 Well, OBVIOUSLY, because Debussy is Debussy.
 Each has its own characteristic.
 Debussy’s feels like a witty, sarcastic, cheeky kid; jumping around with a combination of happy, romantic, sad melody.
 My ear was confused because I didn’t get used to it.
-As a late 1800’s composer, I can’t compare him with Mozart for example, whose in a late 1700’s.
+As a late 1800’s composer, I can’t compare him with Mozart for example, who was in the late 1700s.

 Second session was better.
 I was wide awake & the music has more power (enough to wake me up) & ended with the famous Clair de Lune.